Chib1co/Accesibillty-is-Important/README.md

 First, using HTML correctly.
 The tags themselves become a way to tell a machine (whether a browser, a computer, a smartphone, or another smart device) something about the meaning of the content.
 For example, this original html was using <div class=header> instead of <header>.
 Of course, div tag works fine but machine understands it as <div> not <header>.
 Right html tag tells machines how important the word or sentence is.
 Also, using right tag makes it better for search engine also good for screen reader.

 Also, accessibility is important.
 It is very important that people with disability can understand the website correctly.
 Example from this homework, there was no alt attribute in any images.
 Without alt attribute, people who use screen reader cannot reach the information what the image is telling.
-SO I added alt to each images.
+So I added alt to each images.

 Although, clear coding is always important for maintenance the website.
 Even other programmer could come in and work with the code without confusion.
 In this homework, there was no comment on html file.
 Comment are easy for human to read and understand what this code is meaning, so I added few comments to make it clear.
 Also, there were multiple class attribute had same CSS code.
 There is no reason to make code meaninglessly longer.
 I put all those class under same name.